Arvindkumar7742/Spotify-Clone/readme.md

 - Spotify Web API for fetching music data
 - OAuth 2.0 for user authentication
 - Tailwind CSS for responsive and modern styling
+- React-native libraries for implementing the functionality like deep linking and share song.

 ---